 Every year, more than 5,000 pedestrians and bicyclists die on US roads.
-Cities have generally built those roads for cars, and only cars, for the last century or so.
+Cities have generally built those roads for cars, and only for the last century.
 Most cities have not considered the idea of equitable, multi-modal transportation until much more recently.
-Safe routes for those walking, cycling, skateboarding, wheeling, pushing strollers, or otherwise traveling without a car is now a part of many cities’ Vision Zero or walkability initiatives—but the process is slow as we unravel the design issues piece by piece.
+Safe routes for those walking, cycling, skateboarding, wheeling, pushing strollers, or otherwise traveling without a car are now a part of many cities’ Vision Zero or walkability initiatives—but the process is slow as we unravel the design issues piece by piece.

 Adding these basic types of infrastructure equitably to all communities is a great place to start when making safer routes to work, school, shopping areas, parks, and much more.
-Here are some other pieces of traffic safety infrastructure to add to your safety initiatives.
+Here are some other traffic safety infrastructure pieces to add to your safety initiatives.

-- Street lighting: Whether the street has adequate sidewalks or not, visibility can be improved with proper lighting.
+- Street lighting: Whether the street has adequate sidewalks, visibility can be improved with proper lighting.
 With directional, warm-white street lights, glare is minimized to help make pedestrians stand out.
-Those walking can feel a sense of safety while traveling early in the morning or after dark.
+Those walking can feel a sense of safety while travelling early in the morning or after dark.
 Learn more about street and roadway lighting.

-- Parking lot lighting: For those who aren’t making the journey home on foot, the route to the car can still be safer with parking lot lighting that helps improve visibility for those on route to their vehicles as well as for other drivers navigating through the lot.
+- Parking lot lighting: For those who aren’t making the journey home on foot, the route to the car can still be safer with parking lot lighting that helps improve visibility for those on route to their vehicles and other drivers navigating through the lot.
 Learn more about parking lot lighting.

 |Tip: Many of these safety devices can be combined for a more robust solution at particularly challenging locations.
 Try an LED flashing yield sign before a roundabout, a radar speed sign before a school zone beacon, or a mid-block RRFB with new solar street lights to attract driver attention.|